People of Christ at the Heart of the Community.

 Rev Sue Burton

-Rev Sue is our Minister, and we share her with three other Methodist Churches in the Colne Valley - Golcar Providence, Marsden (United with URC), and Slaithwaite.
+Rev Sue is our Minister, and we share her with two other Methodist Churches in the area - Slaithwaite & Holmfirth.
 Sue's responsibilities lie mainly on the Spiritual / Pastoral side of our Church life and is the person to contact for Weddings, Baptisms, Funerals etc. For room lettings etc., check the 'Key Contacts' page.

-Sue is married to Richard and they have recently become Grandparents to Victoria.
+Sue is married to Richard and they have two lovely granddaughters.

 Although Rev Sue doesn't lead every Sunday morning worship, she is usually at most of our other events, e.g. Luncheon Club, Community Card making etc.